Shellings of Unbounded Polyhedra: Shellings of unbounded polyhedra

-Our objects of study come from polyhedral geometry; cf.\ \cite[Chap~5]{Triangulations} and \cite[Chap~1]{ETC}.
-A \emph{polyhedron} is the intersection of finitely many affine halfspaces in Euclidean space.
-It is \emph{pointed} if it does not contain any affine line; further, a \emph{polytope} is a polyhedron which is bounded.
-A \emph{polyhedral complex} is a finite collection of convex polyhedra in, say, $\RR^d$ meeting face-to-face, and which is closed with respect to taking faces.
-Such a complex is \emph{polytopal} if each face is a bounded polyhedron, i.e., a polytope.
-Polytopal complexes are standard examples of regular cell complexes.
+A \emph{polyhedral complex} is a finite collection of convex polyhedra in, say, $\RR^d$ meeting face-to-face which is closed with respect to taking faces.
+The recession cones of all polyhedra in the complex form a fan, called the \emph{recession fan} which is itself a polyhedral complex.
+If each face in a polyhedral complex is bounded, i.e., a polytope, it is \emph{polytopal}.
+Such complexes are standard examples of regular cell complexes.
 A \emph{proper face} of a polyhedron $P$ is the intersection of $P$ with a supporting hyperplane.
 The proper faces form the boundary complex $\partial P$; this is an example of a polyhedral complex.
-If $P$ is a polytope, then $\partial P$ is a polytopal complex.
+If $P$ is bounded, then $\partial P$ is polytopal.